 Today, more ships are sailing the oceans, increasing the chance of injuring whales and other marine animals.
 Ships and boats now dominate the ocean where the whales once did.

 This increases the chance of a whale colliding with them, becoming injured, or even disoriented.
 Many whales that are found beached have propeller marks or other noticeable injuries on them.

-Whales use a method of slapping their tails on the water, also called lob tailing to communicate with each other.
+Whales use a method of slapping their tails on the water, called lob tailing, to communicate.
 They also rely on echolocation for communication and in making decisions about where to swim.

-Because of many man-made activities under the sea and the incorporation of human-made sonar, whales become more and more confused.
+Because of many man-made activities under the sea and the incorporation of human-made sonar, whales become confused.
 This is a large part of why whales swim out of deep waters and closer to shore, as there is less sonar equipment set up.

 Following The Pack

 Whales usually migrate in groups, which means they can end up near the shore as they follow each other.
 Whales are social creatures and will usually move in groups.

 Others are likely to follow when one of these whales moves closer to the shore, others are very likely to follow.
 It is known that in some cases, a group of whales may follow a disoriented or sick whale to the shore, with many of them getting beached at a time.

 What time of the day will whales swim closer to the shore?

-Although humpbacks can come close to the shore at any time of the day, there are certain conditions that attract them close to the shore.
+Although humpbacks can come close to the shore at any time of the day, certain conditions attract them close to the shore.

 Some people claim that they come to the shore in the late afternoon when most human activities have stopped and the water is calm.
 They are also likely to come to the shore at this time because the sea is generally calmer, and the wind speed has reduced significantly.

 Can you swim with the whales in the shore?

 Swimming with whales is illegal in many states and very dangerous.
 Whales weigh many tonnes, and a flick of the tail could easily break a bone or send a swimmer into unconsciousness.